 At the end of October 2020 came the tragic death of David Scrase, Cosman Keller Trustee since 2016.
 When he joined the Trust, David had recently retired from the Fitzwilliam Museum in Cambridge, where he had spent many years as Keeper of Paintings, Drawings and Prints and then Assistant Director of Collections, amassing an unsurpassed knowledge of the collections and directing a remarkable period of acquisitions for the museum.
 He had a deep understanding of drawing and a profound knowledge of the history and making of art; he was also a generous, charming and witty friend and colleague, who will be very sorely missed by all who had the good fortune to know him.
 A tribute to his life and work at the Fitzwilliam can be found here.
 Obituaries were also published in The Times and The Daily Telegraph.

 2020 was a dreadfully difficult year.
 Nevertheless, the Trust looked forward with hope to 2021, for 31 March 2021 would have been Milein’s 100th birthday.
 When the pandemic struck, several exhibitions and events were already planned to mark her centenary year, and work continued throughout the lockdown to bring as much as possible to fruition.

-Meanwhile, in January 2021, Peter and his fellow trustees were delighted to welcome a new trustee to their number: Jennifer Ramkalawon, Curator of Western Modern and Contemporary Graphic Works in the Department of Prints and Drawings at the British Museum.
+Meanwhile, at the beginning of 2021, Peter and his fellow trustees were delighted to welcome a new trustee to their number: Jennifer Ramkalawon, Curator of Western Modern and Contemporary Graphic Works in the Department of Prints and Drawings at the British Museum.